testautomation/gauge-openapi-example/README.md

    Even better, we can [use Prism as a validation proxy against the real server](https://meta.stoplight.io/docs/prism/docs/guides/03-validation-proxy.md), which verifies that the implementation is fully compliant with the OpenAPI spec:

-   - `prism proxy openapi.yaml https://petstore.swagger.io/v2`
+   - `prism proxy openapi.yaml https://petstore.swagger.io/v2 --errors`
    - `gauge run --env validation-proxy specs`

 ## Benefits of this approach